Great Yarmouth (constituency)

 Great Yarmouth is a constituency in Norfolk represented in the House of Commons of the UK Parliament since 2024 by Rupert Lowe.

-Elected for Reform UK, Lowe had the whip suspended in March 2025 following allegations of bullying and allegations of threats of physical violence against Reform UK party chairman Zia Yusuf.
-He now sits an Independent.
+Elected for Reform UK, Lowe had the whip suspended in March 2025 following allegations of bullying and threats of physical violence against Reform UK party chairman Zia Yusuf.
+He currently sits as the sole MP for Restore Britain.